4 releases

 and #[update]

-mark callback method
+mark callback methods

 which are called when the service registration of the dependent service(s)